Get started on your path to becoming a ScyllaDB NoSQL database expert.Take a Course

 “The problem was every week it was crashing, so we created all this infrastructure just to keep Cassandra alive,” said Ness.
 Veramine went so far as to parse Cassandra logs in an attempt to predict when garbage collection would happen, and then apply throttling to avoid crashing the database.
 Without direct access to customer environments, Cassandra soon became a nightmare.
 The team set out to find a replacement.

 What was needed was a low-latency NoSQL database that provided extremely low administrative overhead and high stability.
-The team turned to Scylla.
+The team turned to ScyllaDB.